-The line between traditional and indie publishing is becoming increasingly blurry especially with the increase of vanity publishers.
-(We recommend you avoid these.)
+The line between traditional and indie publishing can be blurry especially with the number of vanity publishers.

-Each has their advantages.
+Each has its advantages.
 For example, a self-published book can be earning from day one.
 You keep all the royalties and don’t need to adhere to any advised changes.

 On the other hand, a good publishing company will provide you with expert knowledge, take care of the editing, cover design, and marketing and leave you to concentrate on what you do best.
 Write!